baltgabo/Fusion-360-API/README.md

 # Fusion-360-API
-Fusion API python scripts by Gabor Balint
+Fusion API python scripts by Gabor Balint from maformdesign maformdesign.com

 These are API scripts for Fusion 360, feel free to use them as you wish!